yushiangfu/study-notes/exception.md

 Every exception has its banked stack pointer, and kernel prepares stack space for IRQ/ABT/UND/FIQ, 12 bytes each.
 Like a signal triggers the signal handler, interrupt also behaves the same except the handler works in kernel space.
 Interrupt service routine (ISR) is the formal name, but how can it perform the complicated logic in such a small space?
 It doesn't.
-Kernel quickly switches to SVC mode for ISR after a few simple register operations executed in that exception mode.
+Kernel quickly switches to SVC mode for ISR after a few simple register operations executed in that exception mode..
+Let's introduce the vector table first in the next section.

 - Code flow